-If you try to use a column alias in a where statement, you recieve an error message that reads
+If you try to use a column alias in a where statement, you receive an error message that reads

 "Invalid column name 'myAlias'."

 For example, this statement will give an error

 SELECT id, CASE WHEN 1=1 THEN 1 END AS myAlias FROM myTable WHERE myAlias = 1

 There are two common solutions to this problem – repeating the alias statement in the WHERE using a sub-query (prefered method).